Munich, June 5th - 7th, 2018

 Artificial Intelligence is more than a buzzword.
 It is about Deep Learning, Big Data and the Internet of Things.
 It is considered as a tool and a curse, as an opportunity and a threat the same time.
 It is part of our daily life, already.

 Mary Shelley’s seminal novel revolves around integration vs. isolation, science vs. nature and humanism vs “the other”.
-During the 3-day-lab we will talk in depths about the opportunities and challenges of AI, will exercise in collaborative practices and explore the tension points between story and code.
+During the intense 3-day lab we worked on own ideas, fed an algorithm with data, faced our own biases and have explored the tension points between story and code.

-Frankenstein.AI is a sandbox for creators, artists, coders, software developers, journalists, designers, book lovers, activists, academics, business developers and out of the box thinkers.
-No software skills are necessary for participation in the lab, but welcome.
+Frankenstein.AI was a sandbox for creators, artists, coders, software developers, journalists, designers, book lovers, activists, academics, business developers and out of the box thinkers.
+No software skills were necessary for participation in the lab.

 Frankenstein.AI is an initiative of the Bavarian Film Centre in cooperation with the Leibniz Computer Centre of the Bavarian Academy of Sciences and Creative Europe Desk Munich, and is supported by the Bavarian State Chancellery and the University for Television and Film Munich.